awsdocs/aws-doc-sdk-examples/go/iam/README.md

 - _ALIAS_ is the alias for the account.

 The unit test mocks the IAM service client and the `DeleteAccountAlias` function.

+### DeleteServerCert/DeleteServerCert.go

+This example deletes an IAM server certificate.

+`go run DeleteServerCert.go -c CERT-NAME`

+- _CERT-NAME_ is the name of the cerificate.

+The unit test mocks the IAM service client and the `DeleteServerCertificate` function.

 ### DeleteUser/DeleteUser.go